Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 3

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for CFB and NFL picks, Saturday, Sept.
-20
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks, Sunday, September 21

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The college football season continues with 16 Week 4 top-25 matchups, while Sunday will feature a slate of 14 Week 3 NFL games.
+Week 3 of the NFL season continues in earnest with 14 games set for Sunday.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-One of the top college football matchups on Saturday features a top-25 game in the SEC when No. 22 Auburn battles 11th-ranked Oklahoma.
-The sports schedule on Saturday also includes 16 MLB games, as well as seven English Premier League and several other European soccer matches to consider as well.
+One of the top NFL matchups pit the Denver Broncos against the Los Angeles Chargers in an AFC West battle.
+The Chargers are off to a 2-0 start and are atop the division with the Raiders and Broncos in second at 1-1.
+The sports schedule on Sunday also includes 15 MLB games, two WNBA playoff games as well as several European soccer matches to consider.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.